webiny/website/src/blogPosts/testing-protected-app-sections-the-right-way-with-cypress-custom-commands-c6bac254d861.md

 Satisfied with my progress, I decided to move onto the sections that are protected or, in other words, sections which cannot be accessed without an authenticated user.
 At that point, the question that immediately popped up in my head was:

 > Is it possible to have an already logged-in user before a test is initiated?
 This is a “must” if I want to be able to open any protected part of the app.

-Is it possible to have an already logged-in user before a test is initiated?
-This is a “must” if I want to be able to open any protected part of the app.

 I had a few initial ideas; however, they weren’t good enough.